stefanuebe/vaadin-fullcalendar/README.md

 tzBerlinGermany.convertToLocalDateTime(Instant.now()) // returns a date time with +1/+2 hours (depending on summer time).

 # FullCalendar Scheduler extension
-This addon extends the **FullCalendar integration addon** with the FullCalendar Scheduler (v1.9.4) as Flow component for Vaadin Platform / Vaadin 10+.
+This addon extends the **FullCalendar 4 web component** with the FullCalendar Scheduler, which provides additional resource based views (Timeline View and Vertical Resource View) for Vaadin 14+.
+For a Vaadin 10-13 version (that is built on FC 3.10.x), see https://vaadin.com/directory/component/full-calendar-scheduler-extension

-It needs the FC integration addon (1.9.0+) as basis (https://vaadin.com/directory/component/full-calendar-web-component).
-Since this addon is not always updated when the basis gets an update, I would suggest, that you add both dependencies (basis and extension) to always use the latest version of basis.
+It needs the basic addon (https://vaadin.com/directory/component/full-calendar-4-web-component) to work.
+Since this addon is not always updated when the basis gets an update, I suggest, that you add both dependencies (basis and extension) to always use the latest versions.
 This extension is compatible as long as the readme does not tells anything else.

 For information about the Scheduler (functionality, features, license information, etc.) visit https://fullcalendar.io/scheduler.

 ## License information:
-Please be aware, that the Scheduler has a different license model then the FullCalendar.
-For details of when to use which license, visit https://fullcalendar.io/scheduler/license.
+Please be aware, that the FullCalender Scheduler library this addon is based on has a different license model then the basic FullCalendar.
+For details about the license, visit https://fullcalendar.io/license.

 **This addon does not provide any commercial license for the Scheduler.
 The license model of MIT does only affect the additional files of this addon, not the used original files.**